anywayas/minwei.github.io/_pages/cv.md

 Excellent Graduate, Huazhong University of Science and Technology, 2018

-Acdemic Progress Scholarship, Huazhong University of Science and Technology, 2015
+Academic Progress Scholarship, Huazhong University of Science and Technology, 2015

 Extracurricular Activity
 ======